nikolassv/bartib/README.md

 # Bartib

 Bartib is an easy to use time tracking tool for the command line.
-It safes a log of all tracked activities as a plaintext file and allows you to create flexible reports.
+It saves a log of all tracked activities as a plaintext file and allows you to create flexible reports.

 1. [Tutorial](#tutorial)
 1. [How To ...](#how-to-)